 Newton, Jennifer

 This course explores the intellectual contributions of classical Greek and Roman literature by examining the meaning of these works within the historical, political, and cultural context of ancient Greco-Roman society.
-Prerequisite: ENG 123 pr 123E.
-(3 units; Spring)
+Prerequisite: ENG123 or ENG123E (3 Units)

 InstructorStart DateDaysTimeLocation